EpsilonZero885/2023-CCNY-AIAA-Flight-Sensor-Array/README.txt

 	Switched pins 5 and 7, updated the code to reflect this Per Michael's request, removed heading in degrees from printout.
 Instead printing uT values for each axis in individual columns

+v8: Incorporating MPX5010DP analog pressure sensor using transfer function from data sheet.
+	Did not incorporate the +- error term of the transfer function.
+Check calibration upon delivery

 			~~~GENERAL NOTES~~~
 IMU script using "Bolder Flight Systems MPU9250 by Brian Taylor" Library